dawelsch/dawelsch.github.io/websrc/source/documents/networking/concepts.md

 ## Tenant
 *Tenants* provides namespace isolation for networks.
 A tenant can have many *networks*, each with its own subnet address, among other information.
-A user can create networks with arbtrary subnet addresses within a tenant namespace, possibly reusing subnet IP addresses in other tenants.
+A user can create networks with arbitrary subnet addresses within a tenant namespace, possibly reusing subnet IP addresses in other tenants.
 This provides complete freedom to a tenant user to specify the network names and their subnets within a tenant.